 We can specify IF NOT EXISTS when creating our table if we'd like to include validation in our query.
 When present, the table will only be created if a table of the specified name does not exist.

-When creating each of our columns, there are a number of things we can specify per-column:
+When creating each of our columns, there are several things we can specify per column:

-• Data Type (required): The data which can be saved to cells of this column (such as INTEGER, TEXT, etc).
+• Data Type (required): The data that can be saved to cells of this column (such as INTEGER, TEXT, etc).

 • Key Type: Creates a key for the column.